knpuniversity/doctrine-queries/knpu/and-where-or-where.md

     CODE

 What would the SQL look like for this?
-Would it have the three WHERE clauses in a row, or would it correctly surround the first two with paranthesis?
+Would it have the three WHERE clauses in a row, or would it correctly surround the first two with parentheses?

     SELECT * FROM category WHERE
         name LIKE '%lucky%' OR iconKey LIKE '%lucky%' AND enabled = 1;